-SUS 602 - The Political Economy of Sustainability (2)
+SUS 602 - Sustainability Economics (3)

 This course will examine the economic dimensions of environmental change through the frameworks of political ecology, political economy, development studies, and sustainability.
 Through case studies and current theory, we will investigate the costs, benefits, and sustainability of environmental governance.